-Body mass index (BMI): pros and cons
+Body mass index (BMI) – what are the pros and cons?

 Body mass index (BMI) is a useful screening tool for obesity and being overweight, but it has some limitations (see below).
 It is thought to reflect body fat (either too much or too little).